farhanakhanswe/LeetCode-2026/README.md

 This repository documents my year long journey in 2026 of problem solving in multiple languages.

-Currently, my LeetCode rank is: 1,176,604, Contest Rating: 1,357 & I'm
+Currently, my LeetCode rank is: 962,015, Contest Rating: 1,350 & I'm

 (1) Solving NeetCode250 which is a list of categorized questions that are also found on LeetCode.

 Link to NeetCode250: https://neetcode.io/practice/practice/neetcode250

-(2) Participating in coding contests
+(2) Participating in coding contests.

 Filename starting with "contest" is the question answered during coding contests.

 My goal for 2026 is participate in atleast 100 contests; not to win, but to improve my problem-solving skills.

-(3) Solving LeetCode Quests
+(3) Solving LeetCode Quests.

+(4) Solving LeetCode Study Plans.